20. Sound

 Large instruments (such as a tuba or a bass violin) are capable of supporting standing waves with a large wavelength.
 Small instruments (such as a piccolo or kazoo) support standing waves with small wavelengths.
 Figure 20.3 shows people playing large brass instruments (left) and a piccolo (right) for scale.

 Because of the relationship between frequency, wavelength, and wave speed, large instruments will create sound waves with low frequencies, and small instruments will create sound waves with high frequencies.
-This explains why large instruments create low-pitch sounds and why small instruments create high-pitch sounds.
+This explains why large instruments create low-pitched sounds and why small instruments create high-pitched sounds.

 Range of human hearing